howsoai/howso-docs/source/user_guide/advanced_capabilities/feature_importance.rst

 The main piece of terminology this guide introduces is the concept of Feature Importance.
 To understand this, we recommend being familiar with the following concepts:

-- :ref:`trainee`
-- :ref:`react`
-- :ref:`feature`
-- :ref:`action_features`
-- :ref:`context_features`
+- :ref:`residual`
-- :ref:`Feature Contribution <contribution>`
+- :ref:`robust`
-- :ref:`Feature MDA <mda>`
+- :ref:`contribution`
-- :doc:`Feature Attributes <../basics/feature_attributes>`
+- :ref:`mda`

-Local vs Global
-^^^^^^^^^^^^^^^
-Feature Contributions and Feature MDA can be calculated and retrieved both locally and globally.
-Conceptually, global metrics are measured using all of the cases in the Trainee, while local metrics use either a specific subset of those cases or a set of new cases and calculates the metrics using cases most similar to those specified cases.

-- **Local** :py:meth:`Trainee.react` along with the ``details`` parameter can be used for local metrics.
-- **Global**  :py:meth:`Trainee.react_into_trainee` along with :py:meth:`Trainee.get_prediction_stats` are used for global metrics.
+The two metrics available for feature importance is feature :ref:`contribution` and feature :ref:`mda`.

 Robust vs Non-Robust
 ^^^^^^^^^^^^^^^^^^^^
-In order to calculate feature importance, Howso Engine measures the impact on the prediction by comparing predictions with and without the feature.
-The feature set without the feature of interest may include either all of the other features, or a combination of features that may include any number of other features.
-Non-robust calculations use a leave-one-out approach to calculate these metrics, thus the metrics reflect the results when all features expect the feature of interest is used.
-Robust feature contributions compares the results from sampling from the power set of all combinations with and without the feature of interest.
-Robust metrics are recommended as they encompass a greater variety of feature sets, and they include a calculation performance boost as the number of features increases.
+:ref:`robust` metrics are recommended as they use a greater variety of feature combinations, and they include a calculation performance boost as the number of features increases.

 How-To Guide
 ------------

+Setup
+^^^^^
+The user guide assumes you have created and setup a :class:`~Trainee` as demonstrated in :doc:`basic workflow <../basic_capabilities/basic_workflow>`.
+The created :class:`~Trainee` will be referenced as ``trainee`` in the sections below.

 Global Feature Importance
 ^^^^^^^^^^^^^^^^^^^^^^^^^